futursolo/sketchbook/docs/language.rst

-The :code:`if` statement creates an indenation as discussed above, and the :code:`else` statement will automatically unident the :code:`if` statement, and establish an new indentation until another unindent statement or half-indent statement is reached.
+The :code:`if` statement creates an indenation as discussed above, and the :code:`else` statement will automatically unident the :code:`if` statement, and create a new indentation until another unindent statement or half-indent statement is reached.

 .. warning::

-  Redundant unindent statements will raise a :class:`.SketchSyntaxError`.
+  Redundant or missing unindent statements will raise a :class:`.SketchSyntaxError`.

 Inline
 ======